 - Help them realize that money does not come easy.
 Make them work for their money.
 Give them a chore chart and an allowance for successfully completing their extra jobs.
 However, you should also encourage them to do things around the house without getting paid.

 - Help the kids make smarter spending choices.
 When they want the gaming console, the new pair of sneakers, and the movie outing with friends all at once, you can intervene and help them make lists and prioritize needs and wants.
 Estimate costs to make them realize the money’s value.
+As a result, they can start making better choices.

 - Set good examples at home.
 It’s no surprise that kids learn by watching their parents.
 Therefore, your money habits may very well be adopted by them too.
 Make sure your spending and saving patterns set a good example to ensure a secure financial future for your child.
 You can explain your choices to them.